-It’s clear when you visit with Lisa Lockhart or Dr. Terry Swanson, that they have a deep mutual respect for each other.
+It’s clear when you visit with both Lisa Lockhart and Dr. Terry Swanson that they have a deep and mutual respect for each other.
 Although it's hard to estimate the degree to which their equine chemistry impacts her horses' performance, it is safe to say that it should not be underestimated.
-It’s one of those rare relationships where one plus one add up to much more than two.
-The biggest beneficiaries of this collaboration are Louie and Chism, two of the best barrel racing horses in the world.
+It’s one of those rare relationships where one plus one adds up to much more than two.
+The biggest beneficiaries of this collaboration are Lockhart’s horses, arguably some of the best barrel racing horses in the industry.

 by Amy Quintana